xaverhimmelsbach/sexual-content-audio-classifier/Readme.md

 The annotation of the spectrogram has to be done by hand with Praat.
 A tutorial for annotating with Praat can be found [here](https://www.youtube.com/watch?v=zm5fqASjtWQ).
+The default tiers should be replaced by a single tier named `sound`.
+The tier should only contain the label 'Moan', wherever a moan is present on the audio track.
 The annotated TextGrid file has to be saved to the asset directory.

+## Pre-trained dataset
+The data set on which the accompanying paper was trained is included in the repository as a release.
+The data is split into two subsets, `train` and `validation`.
+Both sets have an `images` and an `annotations` folder.
+The `models` folder contains all pre-trained models created from the data set.
+Finally, in `log.csv`, the mapping of UUIDs to URLs the data was extracted from can be found.